How to Roast and Preserve Tomatoes

 It’s very easy to roast tomatoes, and it gives them a wonderful complexity — they come out of the oven unbelievably aromatic and as flavorful as a long-simmering sauce, full of garlic and herbs and intensely tomato-y.

 Once you’ve made them, you’ll be hard-pressed to keep them around, they’re so useful.
-Here we them as an appetizer like smashed on a crostini with a few crumbs of feta and a little olive oil and salt.
+We love them as an appetizer, like smashed on a crostini with a few crumbs of feta and a little olive oil and salt.
 They’re also spectacular layered on a veggie sandwich or into an egg bake.
 And, of course, they give soups, stews, and sauces a nice depth.
 In fact, we recently used them to make tomato-basil soup.

 Our tip: Because they’re so useful, we’d recommend making two or three batches of the tomatoes.
 They’re awfully pretty in their jars, so you may want to give some to friends and family.
 They’ll keep in the fridge for 7 days — or the freezer for 4 to 6 months.

 1 head garlic, sliced down the middle

 4 sprigs fresh thyme

 - Preheat the oven to 275º, prepare a baking sheet with parchment paper, and bring a large pot of water to a rolling boil.